 - Brain Exercises – Cognitive exercises are great ways to keep the brain active and not thinking about anxiety triggers.
 Activities such as playing games, having engaging discussions, or even playing on the computer can help.

 - Tai Chi or Yoga – As long as these activities are within the physical capabilities of your loved one, yoga and tai chi can help coordinate the mind and body, and can help promote relaxation.
 These activities also offer other benefits, including balance coordination and offer an outlet for socializing when practiced in a class.
 Check with your loved one’s doctor before they begin these activities.

 - Music – Listening to the senior’s favorite music or just generally calming music is a great way to help ease their sense of panic.

 Do you have a senior loved one who suffers from dementia?
-At Angels Senior Living, our Memory Care facilities are designed to provide a happy and healthy life for those with Alzheimer’s and dementia.
-For more information on our Memory Care facilities, contact Angels Senior Living today.
+At Angels Senior Living, our memory care facilities are designed to provide a happy and healthy life for those with Alzheimer’s and dementia.
+For more information on our memory care facilities, contact Angels Senior Living at (877) 480-2244 today.